collabdotcloud/docs.collab.cloud/docs/admin/hc7/announcements.md

 ```

 ***Restrictions:*** There can only be one app active in the appregistry.
 If you have multiple messages just add it in the payload
+The first *name* tag needs to be set to *com.ibm.orientme.defaults*.

 ```json
 "payload": {